hoogenboom-group/Kievits-OSTEM-2023/README.md

 To start the environment, use the command line to get to the `git` folder and type `jupyter lab` or search `jupyter notebook` via the Windows/Mac programs tab and go to the respective repository location.
 The notebook can be executed at once by hitting the `play` button or by selecting `Run` > 'Run All Cells'.

 ### /data
-Folder that contains the experimental data
+Directory that contains the experimental data.
+Replace with data from Repository.

 * `1_Optimization-OSTEM` -- OSTEM images acquired at different landing energies (LEs), to find the optimal landing energy (Figure 2).
 5 images per landing energy.